Managing multiple projects at the workplace can feel like a long trek over a steep mountain.

 - Identify the redundant tasks for automation.

-- Introduce task templates so that teams need not create a document from scratch.
+- Introduce task templates so that teams need not create a project dashboard from scratch.

 - Bring in automatic task assigning based on certain conditions.